 Local Indigenous Cultural Tours

 Don’t miss out on your opportunity to experience local Indigenous tourism while you are in Winnipeg, Manitoba for IITC.
 Multi-day tour packages are available pre-conference and post-conference, and every registered conference attendee receives a complimentary ticket for a local Indigenous tour.
-These tours will depart from the RBC Convention Centre on the morning of September 29th, 2020.
 Additional tickets are available for purchase at registration if you would like to add a guest.
 Tours fill up quickly so book early to avoid disappointment!